lenane57/DateTime-PHP/README.md

 DateTime-PHP

-this is a simple script that tells your the current Date.
+this is a simple script that tells your the current Date & Time for the region of EMEA GMT.